mapcode-foundation/mapcode-ada/README.md

 Attribute | Description
 --- | ---
-`Territory_Code` | string, the ISO code such as “USA”, or identifier image such as "232", to search for `Context` | optional string, (an ISO code such as “US”) territory for a subdivision return value | `Territories`, territory identifier exceptions | `Unknown_Territory` if the territory code is not known or ambiguous
+`Territory_Code` | string, the ISO code such as “USA”, or number image such as "232" of the territory to search `Context` | optional string, an ISO code such as “US” (but territory numbers are not accepted) indicating the territory when `Territory_Code` is a subdivision return value | `Territories`, territory identifier exceptions | `Unknown_Territory` if the territory code is not known or ambiguous